-First: Comparison of the tied teams overall points scored totals in all 20 tournament games each team played.
-If the teams remain tied then:
+- First: Comparison of the tied teams overall points scored totals in all tournament games each team played.
+If the teams remain tied then: - Second: Comparison of each teams total marks awarded in the Autonomous Robot Section'

-Second: Comparison of the tied teams total marks awarded based on their 20 tournament play individual games (total # of individual game loses = 0 marks / total # of individual game ties = 1 mark / total # of individual game wins = 2 marks).
-If the teams remain tied then:
+- Third: Comparison of the tied teams total marks awarded based on their 20 tournament play individual games (total # of individual game loses = 0 marks / total # of individual game ties = 1 mark / total # of individual game wins = 2 marks). - 7.3 Test Project change at the Competition - The autonomous task is unknown in advance and may differ from the provincial competition.